Megan-Ralph/tumblr-ish/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+*Disclaimer* - I made this app quickly & for fun, many things can be improved!
+I wanted to build the bulk and then write some specs if I had time.

-* Ruby version
+* Ruby version - 3.1.2

-* System dependencies
+* Rails version - 7.0.4

+Runs like any simple rails app with devise authentication :-)

+Stuff I'd like to add:
-* Configuration
+* Styles and layout

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* More types of posts and some kind of filtering

-* Deployment instructions
+* Comment threads
+* Comment likes (or reactions?)

-* ...
+* Better specs